ProseMirror/prosemirror-search/README.md

  * **`match`**`: RegExpMatchArray`

+These functions can be used to manipulate the active search state:

  * **`getSearchState`**`(state: EditorState) → {query: SearchQuery, range: {from: number, to: number}}`\
    Get the current active search query and searched range.
 Will return `undefined` is the search plugin isn't active.